pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli instance get --help` for details.
 * **invokemethod** to invoke a method defined for the class argument.
+  The ``invokemethod`` command requires INSTANCENAME and METHODNAME arguments to define the instance and method to be invoked and optionally a``--parameter\-p`` option for each   parameter that is to be attached to the request to be sent to the WBEM server.

+  The syntax of the ``--parameter`` option is defined in :ref:`Specifying CIM property and parameter values`.

+  If successful it returns the method return value and output parameters received from the server.
+If unsuccessful it displays the exception generated.
+It displays the return value as an integer and any returned CIM parameters in the :term:`CIM object output formats` (see :ref:`Output formats`).
   See :ref:`pywbemcli instance invokemethod --help` for details.
 * **modify** modify an existing instance of the class defined by the CLASSNAME argument in the WBEM server  namespace defined by either the default namespace or